pranavj1001/CustomHTML5VideoPlayer/README.md

-# CustomHTML5VideoPlayer
+# WebComponents
-A Custom HTML 5 Video Player.
+WebComponents to make your site stand out.

 Hey there,

-  This repository contains a custom HTML 5 video player.
-I've used **AngularJS**, **Bootstrap**, **Darkly** and **jQuery** here.

-  I've made this repo to share this player.
-It can be used as a Video Player in any web application.
-Also, my future projects may include this player.

-  You're free to use this player in your application.
+  This repo contains some Web Compoments which might help you for your website or webapp.
+JavaScript is extensively used here in making those components.

+  ##Components

+  * **Custom HTML5 Video Player** - This is a video player built using AngularJS, Bootstrap, Darkly Bootstrap.
+It can be easily used in any webpage or app.

+  * **Timer** - This is a simple timer developed in Vanilla JS.
+It can be easily deployed in any webpage or app.

+  ##Queries?

+  email me at pranavj1001@gmail.com

+  ##License

+  MIT